2018 Schedule & Dates

 Wilderness First Aid: This 18-hour class focuses strongly on patient assement and includes first aid considerations for the backcountry environment.
 This certification exceeds Oregon State standards for guides and outfitters, and Ouzel requires this as a minimum level of first aid certification for its guides.
-New applicants must have this certification to be considered to join our trainings.
-Again, if a class is hosted (we teach the Red Cross curriculum), current Ouzel guides who need re-certification have sign-up priority.
+New applicants must have this certification for all guides.
+If a class is hosted (we teach the Red Cross curriculum), current Ouzel guides who need re-certification have sign-up priority.

 Returning Guide Training: This training is open to all Ouzel guides who have completed their first year with us; it is mandatory for those guides that wish to be eligible for our bonus pay program.
 All Returning Guides are strongly encouraged to attend.
 We sometimes invite experienced new candidates to participate in this training as well.
 Itinerary and location are yet to be determined.